L O A D I N G

 Google bots interact with links.
 If they find enough internal links (especially in your sitemap), they’ll crawl, cash, and add more data for their indexing.

-A professional reminder: if your linking is built with javascript, Google may have trouble finding it.
+As explicitly warned in Google’s JavaScript SEO basics, if your internal linking is built exclusively with JavaScript, Google bots may have trouble finding and crawling it.
 Your entire internal linking strategy could be lost in this scenario.
 Keep this in mind if you can’t avoid javascript.

 6. Have a Text Version for Your Visual Content